-5. Visualizing packets - a tool to capture and display packets is very informative and instructional.
-Such a tool is tshark (previously known as tethereal)
+Visualizing packets - a tool to capture and display packets is very informative and instructional.
+Such tools include tcpdump and tshark (previously known as tethereal)

-6. As a system administrator, one of your strongest debugging tools is tethereal.
+As a system administrator, one of your strongest debugging tools is tethereal.
 This allows you to actually see at a low level exact packet information.